Skip to content

 agents/analyst/index.ts

-import { StandardPhaseAgent } from '@cliqhub/cliq-sdk';
+import { CliqAgent, build_phase_context, finalize_standard_phase } from '@cliqhub/cliq-sdk';

-new StandardPhaseAgent({
+new CliqAgent({

 name: 'openai-analyst',

-execute: async (ctx) => {
+'phase:standard': async (msg) => {

 ctx.progress('Starting analysis...');

-const response = await call_your_llm(ctx.role, ctx.inputs);
+const response = await call_your_llm(ctx.role, ctx.input_text);

 for (const target of ctx.targets) {